Skip to main content

 A Step Ahead Chattanooga’s mission is to remove barriers to contraception through education, outreach, and access to birth control.

 The mission of March of Dimes is to lead the fight for the health of all moms and babies.
-Our goals are to end the preventable maternal health risks and deaths, end preventable preterm birth and infant death, and close the health equity gap.
+Our goals are to end the preventable maternal health risks and deaths, end preventable preterm birth and infant death, and close the outcome gaps.

 Family & Children’s Service offers more than a dozen different services creating a safety net to ensure that all children and families can be safe and healthy, especially those who “fall through the cracks” of traditional social services.

-Roots and River Wellness is a Memphis Black doula service helping women, birthing people and their families become rooted and grounded while celebrating the joys of pregnancy, postpartum and parenthood.
-Their mission is to cultivate a positive birthing experience that’s safe, individualized and culturally congruent to help increase lactation rates, reduce health disparities, morbidities and preventable maternal and infant deaths.
+Roots and River Wellness is a Memphis Black doula service helping women and their families become rooted and grounded while celebrating the joys of pregnancy, postpartum and parenthood.
+Their mission is to cultivate a positive birthing experience that’s safe, individualized and culturally congruent to help increase lactation rates, reduce health concerns, morbidities and preventable maternal and infant deaths.

 Susannah’s House provides a nurturing and therapeutic environment for individuals and families to achieve sobriety, enhance mother and child relationships, and build better life skills while promoting spiritual growth.

-The Tennessee Doulas Association works to ensure that every TN family has access to doula care, regardless of their race or income level.
+The Tennessee Doulas Association works to ensure that every TN family has access to doula care.
 Through fostering an environment of collaboration and mutual respect among doulas, community partners, and healthcare professionals, the TN Doulas Association works to improve birth and postpartum outcomes for all families in Tennessee.

 Mothers’ Milk Bank of Tennessee is dedicated to providing safe, pasteurized donor human milk to the most vulnerable babies.
 We are on a mission to improve outcomes for Tennessee babies born too soon and too small by increasing access to pasteurized donor human milk.